LodePollet/QSIMCORR/scratchedXY/README.md

 scratched-XY model: Numerical date for the strong randomness criticality in the scratched-XY model
 =================================================

-Open access data to supplement our preprint.
+Open access data to supplement Phys.
+Rev. B 99, 104514 (2019), see also preprint arxiv:1807.09184.
-Please refer to this main text for an in-depth discussion.
+Please refer to the main text for an in-depth discussion.
 This README provides information on how the data, which is made available in this repo, is structured.

 Authors
 -------
 * Tobias Pfeffer, LMU Munich
-* Zhiyuan Yao, University of Massachusetts
+* Zhiyuan Yao, University of Massachusetts Amherst, USA
 * Lode Pollet, LMU Munich